mediaobservatory/selection-bias-www2018/README.md

 # Selection Bias in News Coverage: Learning it, Fighting it
-by Dylan Bourgeois, Jérémie Rappaz, Karl Aberrer
+by Dylan Bourgeois, Jérémie Rappaz, Karl Aberer

 > Accepted for oral presentation at the Alternate Track on  Journalism, Misinformation, and Fact-checking at The Web Conference 2018.